mu-majid/docker-k8s-lab/README.md

   - Then the created container is `started`, by running the `startup command`.
   - If the container process stopped/exited, the container then becomes a stopped container (could be started again but the startup command cannot be changed from the the first time we ran the container.)

+## Docker Volumes and Docker-Compose:

+  * Check the answer in this [question](https://stackoverflow.com/questions/66900871/docker-volumes-explanation), the Answer gives a good explanation.

 ## Important CLI Commands:

   - `docker run <image-name>`: used to create and run a Container from an Image.